Consistency of Honest Decision Trees and Random Forests: Consistency for a single tree

-that if $s_{n, j}(x)$ goes to infinity in probability or almost surely for all $j$, then~\eqref{eq:jproportion} holds in probability or almost surely.
-Intuitively, if the leaf sizes are not allowed to grow too large compared to $n_\CI$, the total number of splits should grow to infinity.
+Intuitively, if the leaf sizes are (with high probability) not allowed to grow too large compared to $n_\CI$, the total number of splits should grow to infinity.
 This turns out to be the case.
 In order to also conclude that the number of splits along each coordinate goes to infinity, the following assumption is key, see also~\cite{WagerAthey}.